Medical Editor: John P. Cunha, DO, FACOEP

 - pain, swelling, or irritation where the needle is placed.

 Unasyn is administered orally in the form of tablets.
-Concurrent use of probenecid with Unasyn (ampicillin and sulbactam) may result in increased and prolonged blood levels of ampicillin and sulbactam.
-The concurrent administration of allopurinol and ampicillin increases substantially the incidence of rashes in patients receiving both drugs as compared to patients receiving ampicillin alone.
-Safe use of Unasyn during pregnancy and lactation has not been established; therefore, the potential benefits must be weighed against the possible hazards.
+Unasyn may interact with allopurinol, probenecid, or other antibiotics.
+Tell your doctor all medications and supplements you use.
+Safe use of Unasyn during pregnancy and breastfeeding has not been established; therefore, the potential benefits must be weighed against the possible hazards.

 Our Unasyn Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.